aeonSolutions/PCB-Prototyping-Catalogue/PCB-Shields/README.md

-# PCB Shields
+# PCB Modules / Shields
-This is a list of all PCB shield designs in KiCad format.
+This is a list of all PCB modules / shield designs in KiCad format.

 *Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
 Links below.